Genez-io/genezio-documentation/docs/genezio-typesafe/genezio-decorators.md

 ### More details

-With Genezio Decorators you can also deploy [HTTP Methods / Webhooks](/docs/genezio-typesafe/http-methods-webhooks) or [Cron Methods](/docs/genezio-typesafe/cron-methods).
+With DeployApps Decorators you can also deploy [HTTP Methods / Webhooks](/docs/genezio-typesafe/http-methods-webhooks) or [Cron Methods](/docs/genezio-typesafe/cron-methods).